rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint2.md

 ```bash
 $ ./mbot_slam --action-only
 ```

-{: .important }
-Whenever you test your slam using log files, make sure to unplug your lidar and Pico to prevent the realtime data interfering with the logged data.

 ### Task 2.2.1 Action Model
 Implement an action (or motion) model using some combination of sensors.
 This could be odometry with wheel encoders alone, or it could be some other estimate of action incorporating the IMU or using computer vision.
 The skeleton of the action model can be found in `mbot/mbot_autonomy/slam/action_model.cpp|hpp`.